Tereza Maxová

 Tereza Maxová (born 31 August 1971, in Pardubice), is a Czech model.

 Biography

-In 1975 her family moved to Ústí nad Labem, where she finished her basic school focussed on sport and athletics in 1985.
+In 1975 her family moved to Ústí nad Labem, where she finished her basic school focused on sport and athletics in 1985.
 After passing her entrance exams she started her studies at the Gymnasium Grammar School Budějovická in Prague.
 After her school leaving exam in 1989 she was enrolled by the Faculty of Law of Charles University.
 After two years, shortly after the Velvet Revolution, she left for Paris.
 Tereza's father was Catholic and her mother was Jewish, and she is celebrating Christmas.